AnveshNayak/emotion_detector_Flask/README.md

-Developing Emotion Detector Using Flask and Python Application of CRUD Commands and consisting of following task
+Developing Emotion Detector Using Flask and Python, Application of CRUD Commands which consist of following task

 Task 1: Create a sentiment analysis application using Watson NLP library Task 2: Format the output of the application